restfulapi/restful-api/README.md

 ```
 part-of-things?filter[0][field]=description&filter[1][value]=6&filter[0][operator]=contains&filter[1][field]=thing&filter[1][operator]=eq&filter[0][value]=AZ&max=50
 ```
 The filters may be used to filter on a resource's property whether a primitive property or one representing an associated resource.
 Currently only single resource assocations are supported (i.e., not collections).
 The operators include 'eq' (or 'equals') and 'contains' (which performs a case insensative 'ilike'-like comparison, although not actually using 'ilike' as that is not supported by Oracle).
+When filtering on a date or number, a 'filter\[n\]\[type\]' should be included with a value of 'date' or 'num' respectively.
+When filtering on a String, the 'type' component may (should) be omitted.
+When filtering on 'num' or 'date', the filter 'operator' may contain 'eq', 'gt' or'lt' but not 'contains'.

 The plugin also includes an HQLBuilder utility class that will construct an HQL statement (and a corresponding substitution parameters map) from the request params object, when the resource corresponds to a domain object.
 This will leverage the Filter class to extract filters and will then construct the HQL statement.
 Following is an example usage:
 ```